Constraint-Generation Policy Optimization (CGPO): Nonlinear Programming for Policy Optimization in Mixed Discrete-Continuous MDPs: Empirical Evaluation

-\paragraph{Nonlinear Intercept} To demonstrate an example of Discrete (Boolean) action policy optimization over nonlinear continuous state dynamics with independently moving but interacting projectiles, we turn to an intercept problem inspired by~\citeauthor{scala2016}~(\citeyear{scala2016}).
-Space restrictions require us to relegate details and results to the Appendix, but we remark here that CGPO is able to derive an optimal policy.
+\paragraph{Nonlinear Intercept} To demonstrate an example of {discrete} (Boolean) action policy optimization over nonlinear {continuous} state dynamics with independently moving but interacting projectiles, we turn to the Intercept problem \citep{scala2016}.
+Space restrictions require us to relegate details and results to Appendix~\ref{sec:app-intercept} and~\ref{sec:app-more-results}, but we remark here that CGPO is able to derive an optimal policy.

+\paragraph{Initial State Bounds $\mathcal{S}_1$} For Reservoir, the initial state bounds are set to $[50, 100]$ for reservoir 1 and $[100, 200]$ for reservoir 2.
+For Inventory, the bounds are $[0, 2]$, and for VTOL and Intercept they are fixed to the initial state of the system.